android·

 Looking for alternatives, I found mrhaydendp's Fire Tools.

-Its a nice python tool that will use the ADB tool to modify the tablet.
-Its not perfect solution but its good enough for me.
+It's a nice Python tool that will use the ADB tool to modify the tablet.
+It's not a perfect solution, but it's good enough for me.

 The end result will be as such: